rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-08-22-blog-post-self-promotion-by-RapidRailsGirls.md

 ###Things we would change about the Summer of Code:
 * turn the program into “Winter of Code” :snowflake:.
 We realized that the current “Summer of Code” :sunny: makes one too excited about coding and thus you spend most of the time in front of a computer, neglecting the beautiful sunshine outside.
-* we would not choose SoundCloud as an office again (this is obviously a lie….).
+* we would not choose SoundCloud as an office again :wink:.
 It’s just too fabulous, too cozy, too many goodies for the employees, too good food …. the result being that we’re now totally spoiled.

 ###Anyways…
 … if you’d like to stay tuned about our Summer Code, check out [our blog](http://rapidrailsgirls.weebly.com/)!